tradecblood/5_minute_trader_study_group/tutorials/thinkorswim_workspace_setup.md

 This should bring in the chart grid layout, symbols, timeframes, and built-in studies (VWAP, 9 EMA, 21 EMA, VolumeAvg).

+6. Your home screen will now load. click on  **Setup** on the top right again.
+At the bottom, you will now see **"trading study group workspace"**. click on it.
+Your charts will now load on the **chart** tab.

 **Note:** custom studies don't always transfer reliably through shared workspace links.
 After importing, check your **ES chart** on the left-hand-side — if you don't see green/red arrows marking EMA crosses, follow Step 2 below to add it manually.

 ---